Riverscapes/pyBRAT/docs/BRAT Help/known-bugs.md

 If you find a bug, or simply want to report an issue with the software, please log a GitHub Issue. <a class="button" href="https://github.com/Riverscapes/pyBRAT/issues"><i class="fa fa-github"/> Github Issues</a>

 Anyone in the BRAT community and a member of GitHub  can respond, and the development team will recieve a notification.
-Please be patient in your response.
-We don't have any budget for supporting users, but we do try and respond to most issues when we can.
-Just bare in mind that the development team all have  jobs and any support we do of BRAT users is usually on donated time.
+Please be patient for a response.
+We do not have any budget for supporting users, but we do try and respond to issues when we can.

 This video shows you how to post an issue (for [GCD](http://gcd.riverscapes.xyz), but process is similar) and some helpful things to include:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/EFAQgvZQY0s?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>